eliacunegatti/SDE-Twitter/README.md

 # SDE-Twitter
-This is a simple service developed in Flask using Python which allows fetching data from the official Twitter's API.
+This is a service developed in Flask using Python which allows fetching data from the official Twitter's API.

 ## Features
 - Search User